Year 9

 Curriculum Contribution: $20

 Are you highly motivated and skilled in many sports?
 Do you have a competitive edge and love to compete for glory?
-In Tournament Sports you will get to showcase your talents by competing in many sporting competitions.
+In Year 9 Sports you will get to showcase your talents by competing in many sporting competitions.
 You’ll be in charge of planning and running the events as you take on various rolls such as captain, coach, umpire, scorer, tournament director and so on.
-This PE subject requires students who are self-motivated and keen to take learning into their own hands and of course, those that love a bit of healthy competition.
-To compliment this exciting new PE program, you’ll build on your health knowledge with a deeper look at improving healthy lifestyle behaviours of a teenager.
+This practical PE subject requires students who are self-motivated and keen to take learning into their own hands and of course, those that love a bit of healthy competition.
+Students should only choose this subject if they have a passion for sport and want to be active.

 Do you have what it takes to win in the ‘Game of Life’?
 Do you have the skills ready for the world of work and finance?
 Are you confident in evaluating and making life choices?
 Decisions…decisions….decisions….
 Let’s take a journey together through life as we develop our knowledge and skills in making wise financial choices through shopping excursions, Excel budgeting activities and other activities linked to real-world experiences.
 In exploring the working world, we will investigate the changes in workplaces as well as develop skills to prepare you for your job-seeking initiatives in the near or far future.